mehmetalici/problems-vs-algorithms/README.md

 All in all, the complexity is O(nlogn) + O(n) + O(n) = O(nlogn).

-The efficiency of the algorithm was demonstrated with tests, namely in problem_3_test.py.

 ### Problem 4: Dutch National Flag Problem
 #### Description:
 >Given an input array consisting on only 0, 1, and 2, sort the array in a single traversal.
 You're not allowed to use any sorting function that Python provides.